What You’ll Learn 🖥️

 Alarm levels

-In the image above you can see:
+In the image above, you can observe the following:

 Picture 1: The current signal is within the defined limits of ±1 mm, indicated by the two white markers.